 Getting to know the teachers in the rooms around you can provide you with a lot of assistance.
 They will likely be able to help you with questions specific to the schedule and the content.
 They may also be able to give you additional tips specific to your students that could benefit you.
 Finally, it can be beneficial to build a relationship with these teachers because you may have the opportunity to sub for them at some point.

-This is the single most important component of being an effective substitute teacher.
+This is the single most crucial component of being an effective substitute teacher.
 Students of all ages are going to push a substitute to see what they can get away with.
 Start the day off by setting your own expectations and rules.
 Don’t let them get away with anything.
 Hold them accountable for their actions and don’t be afraid to assign them consequences.
 If this doesn’t get their attention, then go ahead and refer them to the principal.
 Word will spread that you’re a no nonsense substitute and students will begin to challenge you less and less making your job much easier in the long run.

 The single biggest thing that will bother a regular classroom teacher about a substitute is for the substitute to deviate from their plans.
 The teacher leaves specific assignments that they fully expect to be completed when they return.
-Deviating or not completing these activities is seen as disrespectful and you can bet that they will ask the principal not to put that substitute back in their room.
+Deviating or not completing these activities is seen as disrespectful, and you can bet that they will ask the principal not to put that substitute back in their room.

 After You Sub